 Yes!
-By embracing self-care at home (such as healthy eating and increased activity), 90% of people with Prediabetes can regain their health.
-Type 2 Diabetes does not have to happen just because you have Prediabetes!
-You can make lifestyle changes that can transform your future.
-Consult with your medical professionals, and consider getting guidance from a qualified health and wellness coach.
+As a result of embracing self-care at home, such as healthy eating and increased activity, 90% of people with Prediabetes can regain their health.
+By this I mean that Type 2 Diabetes does not have to happen just because you have Prediabetes!
+You can make lifestyle changes that transform your future.
+Consult with your medical professionals and consider getting guidance from a qualified health and wellness coach.

 Where do I start to make positive changes in my lifestyle?

 In most cases, the starting point is getting the support you need by consulting with your medical professionals.
-In your case, you have the potential of getting support from a qualified health coach.
-With guidance, you can begin adjusting your diet to stabilize insulin and blood sugar.
+Additionally, you also have the option of getting support from a qualified health coach.
+With expert guidance, you can begin adjusting your diet to stabilize insulin and blood sugar.
 You can find the inspiration to begin increasing your activity level and reducing stress.
 And if you want an innovative, comprehensive way to strategically fight Prediabetes, sign up for the Solution Starter program.

 What can you do to discuss Prediabetes, avoid the progression to Type 2 Diabetes, and pass along all that you learn to friends and family?